mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

   Now Adam is pretty intelligent.
 He knows that Eve is never going to just let his Demand Connect with her Supply.
 So what does he do?
 He promises her an equal amount of Supply in the future.
 But that's not enough.
 Eve would be losing in this situation.
 How?
 Eve loses the ability to Connect with her own Supply during the time between Adam's Connecting in the present and Adam's repaying in the future.
 Eve doesn't like losing but she sees an opportunity.
 She offers the Supply in return for the same amount of Supply in the future and bit more.
 That bit more is the interest.
 Adam agrees, makes the engine, changes the world, gets rich, repays Eve, and Eve get's a tad bit richer.

   Adam and Eve in the scenario above have just created debt.
 In this case the interest was a fixed amount of supply.
 However, in the real world, interest can come in different forms.
 You could have fixed or adjustable.
 Adjustable rate debts are what blew up the housing market and in turn the economy in 2008 for America.
 Now it's important to note that debt was created BEFORE money was created.
 In the real world the first debts were about agricultural product.
 Seeds were loaned and then repaid after a harvest.

+  ### Debt Bringing Demand Forward In Time
+  Again, why does debt even exist?
+Because people may need the ability to faciliate an S&D Connection when they don't own the neccesary Supply.
+Pre-sin no Demand was rejected it was simply filtered.
+Now Demand has to be rejected as a way of filtering.

+  ### Types of Debt
+  * Talk about default risk!

 ## Money
   ### Barter